valtimo-platform/valtimo-documentation/reference/feature-toggles.md

   If enabled, it is possible to edit DMN tables from the ui from the admin page.
 This feature is experimental, please refer to [the release notes](../release-notes/major9/09.20.0/valtimo-frontend-libraries.md) for known issues.

-* **`caseSearchFields`**

-  If enabled, a non-functional demo version of case search fields will replace the search sidebar on the case list page.

 * **`disableCaseCount`**

   If set to `true`, showing the number of open cases in the menu is disabled.